UMGGW 22x6 [M4] GW / N38

 - They rust in a humid environment - during outdoor use, we recommend using waterproof magnets, such as those made of rubber or plastic,

-- Possible danger to health from tiny fragments of magnets can be dangerous, in case of ingestion, which is crucial in the context of children's health.
-It's also worth noting that miniscule components of these magnets are able to hinder the diagnostic process after entering the body.
+- Health risk to health from tiny fragments of magnets are risky, in case of ingestion, which is crucial in the context of children's health.
+Furthermore, small elements of these devices are able to be problematic in medical diagnosis in case of swallowing.

 Neodymium magnets can demagnetize at high temperatures.